For blue-collar America, staffing firms see meager wage gains

-While 2014 was the strongest year of job gains in the recovery from the 2007-09 recession, rising output is not yet translating into substantial wage gains for the workers Kelly Services, one of the country's largest providers of temporary employees, sends to light assembly plants and distribution centers.
+While 2014 was the strongest year of job gains in the recovery from the 2007-09 recession, rising output is not yet translating into substantial wage gains for the workers Kelly Services (KELYA.O), one of the country's largest providers of temporary employees, sends to light assembly plants and distribution centers.

 Data due for release on Friday is likely to show that the rate of hiring fell to 234,000 in January, compared with 252,000 in December, according to economists polled by Reuters.